kirillbiktya/kirillbiktya/README.md

-- 👋 Hi, I’m @kirillbiktya
+- 👋 Hi, my name is Kirill.
+I love to write code.
+Learning C++ now.
+Want to be a great developer :)

 <!---